Cecil-Zhang/AI-Memo/Interview/NLP.md

         - Able to capture complex linguistic patterns beyond word similarity
         - Fail to make use of the global co-occurrence statistics
     - `GloVe` (combined both)
+- Sub-word representations
+    - Character-level models: word embeddings are composed from character embeddings
+    - Sub-word models: word embeddings are composed from word piece embeddings
+        - same architectures as for word-level models, but use smaller units "word pieces"
+            - `BPE`
+            - `WordPiece`
+        - Hybrid architectures: main model has words, something else for characters
+    - Advantages: solve OOV problems, better at syntactic
 - Contextual Word Representations
     - Train RNN on large corpus to predict next words, then stuck `LSTM` layers.
 These layers can be used to produce context-specific representations.